Jeffrey Gilbert (judge): The Law of Evidence

 The best-known and most influential of Gilbert's treatises is The Law of Evidence: first published in 1754, it went through six further much-expanded editions and remained the leading work on evidence for half a century.
 William Blackstone was warm in his praise, calling it a book which it was impossible to abridge without destroying its beauty.
 Its influence declined after Jeremy Bentham singled it out for attack in his own Treatise on Evidence (1825), but it is still regarded as a landmark in the development of evidence as a branch of the law in its own right.

 Central to the work is the best evidence rule: despite a few earlier references to this concept, Gilbert can fairly be said to have invented it.
 He argued that "a man must have the utmost evidence the nature of the fact is capable of.... there can be no demonstration of the fact without the best evidence that the fact is capable of".
 He formulated the idea of weights or hierarchy of evidence: written evidence has more weight than verbal, and an original document has more weight than a copy (the latter rule is still generally regarded as good law).

 Other works

 Blackstone also admired Gilbert's The History and Practice of Civil Law Actions, praising Gilbert's skill in tracing the origin of many modern rules; other critics however deplored the number of mistakes in the book, and questioned whether Gilbert had actually intended to publish it.
-His Treatise on Tenures was influential in America as well as England; the US Supreme Court in 1815 called it "an excellent work", and the future US President John Adams said he had learned much from it.
+His Treatise on Tenures was influential in America as well as England; the US Supreme Court in 1815 called it "an excellent work", and the future US President John Adams was studying it intensively in 1758.
 Gilbert's Treatise on Rents was regarded as authoritative by the Supreme Court of Canada as late as 1951.